jamietre/CsQuery/documentation/promises.md

 ### Promises in CsQuery

+**Note: this will be deprecated in version 2.0 and replaced with async methods**

 More recent versions jQuery introduced a "deferred" object for managing callbacks using a concept called *Promises*.
 Though this is less relevant for CsQuery because your work won't be interactive for the most part, there is one important situation where you will have to manage asynchronous events: loading data from a web server.

 The `CQ.CreateFromUrlAsync` method can return an `IPromise<ICsqWebResponse>` object.
 The basic promise API (from CommonJS Promises/A) has only one method: